 Prior to joining Pink Floyd, David played in several local Cambridge bands.
 His gear was mainly based on a limited budget and borrowed stuff.
 While with Joker’s Wild (1964-66), he is seen using a Hofner Club with Bigsby tremolo and Vox amps.

 David got his first Fender in March 1967.
 A mid 60s white Telecaster with a rosewood neck that his parents gave him for his 21. birthday.
 David is seen using the guitar with Bullitt, – his last band prior to joining Floyd.
 Bullitt was to reunite on David’s first solo album in 1978.

 In early 1968 Pink Floyd headed out on a long European tour.
 It was basically a promo stunt to make the transition with a new singer/guitarist as smooth as possible (more about this below).
-David travelled with more or less the same setup as his predecessor:
+David travelled with more or less the same setup as Syd had used before him:

-- Early 1960’s all stock Fender Telecaster with a white ash body, white pickguard and a rosewood neck.
+– Mid 1960s all stock Fender Telecaster with a white ash body, white pickguard and a rosewood neck.

 – 1966-67 all stock Fender Stratocaster with a white ash body, white pickguard and a rosewood 4-bolt neck with a large headstock.

 – Fender Telecaster of unknown date with natural brown body, white pickguard and a maple neck with a small headstock.